techandpeople/techandpeople.github.io/_projects/data_driven_healthcare.md

 # project imageA
 image:
- name: report.jpg
+ name: mainParkinsonBlurred.jpg
- alt-text: "An example of a data driven platform" # provide a short description for the image #a11y
+ alt-text: "Clinical Assessemnt using Datapark" # provide a short description for the image #a11y

 # short description of the project
 description: "Our goal is to increase and improve the information clinicians and patients have access.
 We explore and develop mechanisms for collecting, processing, and analyzing the data.
 We also have a huge concern on how the information is presented."